Grasimos/H2hpack.jl/README.md

-# ⚠️ Educational Use Warning

-**This HPACK module has made for educational purposes.**

-- If you use this code in production, you must ensure strict compliance with the HPACK and HTTP/2

 **Author's intent:** This module is designed as a reference implementation and as a foundation for a full HTTP/2 protocol stack in Julia.
-Use with care in production environments.

 ---